RYangData/GRPO_Experiments_Gemma_4b/WRITEUP.md

 # Conclusion

 This study successfully demonstrated the potential of fine-tuning a small language model, Gemma 3 4B, for the complex task of financial question-answering using the ConvFinQA dataset.
-Our experiments confirmed that incorporating structured reasoning, such as program steps via LoRA fine-tuning, significantly enhances accuracy compared to direct answer prediction.
+My experiments confirmed that incorporating structured reasoning, such as program steps via LoRA fine-tuning, significantly enhances accuracy compared to direct answer prediction.
 While higher LoRA ranks yielded the best overall balance, the GRPO approach highlighted strong numerical reasoning capabilities, albeit with challenges in output formatting due to reward function design.

 These findings underscore the viability of specialized, fine-tuned small models as a cost-effective and efficient alternative to larger API-based systems for niche financial domains requiring accuracy and explainability.
 Conversely, agentic systems remain a strong option for rapid deployment where time-to-value is paramount.
-As small models (<30B parameters) continue to advance rapidly, ongoing experimentation is essential to leverage their evolving capabilities for sophisticated financial analysis tasks and identify new opportunities to leverage them in the corporate world.
+As small models (<30B parameters) continue to advance rapidly, ongoing experimentation is essential to leverage their evolving capabilities for sophisticated financial analysis tasks.

+This project not only satisfied the requirements of the case study but also provided me with valuable hands-on experience with GRPO, a technique I had been eager to explore.
+The insights gained from these experiments will inform my approach to similar problems in the future.

 # Repo Structure

 ```
-submission/
 ├── WRITEUP.md                           # This document explaining the approach and results
 ├── data/                                # Data processing and storage
 │   ├── 0_pre_processing.ipynb          # Initial data preprocessing notebook